 For states that require a nursing supervisory visit monthly, a telehealth program is a fantastic option.
 Additionally, some organizations pay for their telehealth programs through Private Pay programs, while others garner financial support from commercial insurers.

-COVID-19 Reveals a Clear Need for Home Care
+The Growing Need for Home Care

 For too long home care and home care aids have been an underutilized and under-appreciated as an essential piece in care coordination.
 As our population continues to age, and more and more individuals prefer to age in place, home care will play a vital role in ensuring that individuals receive the assistance they need, safely and comfortably, at home.
 There is huge opportunity for home care aids to play an integral part for telehealth adherence and support - adding telehealth to the home care toolbox will only optimize home care’s essential role in the care continuum.